Pavement grinding on northbound I-5 in Everett will require overnight lane closures starting Feb. 13 - NewsBreak

 Lee Johnson Auto Family has launched a new auto technician tuition reimbursement and apprenticeship program, available at seven dealership locations throughout the Greater Seattle area.
 The program is open to students already enrolled in local auto technician programs, as well as students who are accepted and getting ready to start their studies.
 Lee Johnson has dealerships located in Seattle, Kirkland, Everett and Monroe for apprenticeship opportunities.

-Skandia Folk Dance Society hosting Third Friday Dance at Cedar Valley Grange Feb.
+Skandia Folk Dance Society hosting Third Friday Dance in Lynnwood Feb.
 17

 Skandia Folkdance Society is hosting its Third Friday Dance, from 7:30–10:30 p.m.
 Friday, Feb.
 17 at the Cedar Valley Grange, 20526 52nd Ave .W., Lynnwood.
 Cost is $15; $10 for Skandia members.
 The group Kapell will be playing, and the dance to be taught is a bondpolska — which...